stanislawbartkowski/hdpwiredencryption/README.md

  * Configure services for encryption
  # Certificates
  ## Tools description
- The tool comprised several simple and self explaining bash scripts.
+ The tool comprised several simple and self-explaining bash scripts.
 The scripts generate and distribute across the cluster self-signed certificates.<br>

  Script | Description
 ------------ | -------------